vkdimitrov/twitterprofile/README.md

-﻿#Here i store the history of my twitter profile outlook.
+#Here I store the history of my twitter profile outlook.

 #Usually it's a sarcastic way of protest.